Updated: April 2026

 Commute: The Number That Changes Everything

-The single biggest practical consideration for GTA-to-Niagara buyers who still work in the GTA is the commute.
-St. Catharines to downtown Toronto by GO Transit runs roughly 90 to 100 minutes each way on the Lakeshore West line.
+St. Catharines to downtown Toronto by GO Train runs roughly 90 to 100 minutes each way on the Lakeshore West line.
 Niagara Falls to Toronto GO service is available but less frequent.
-Driving the QEW during peak hours can easily stretch that commute to two hours or more depending on origin and destination.
+Driving the QEW at peak hours can stretch those times to two hours or more depending on origin and destination.
+Drive the actual commute at actual commute hours before committing to a location.
+A Saturday morning test drive tells you nothing useful.

 What the GTA-to-Niagara Move Actually Delivers

-What surprises some buyers is that Niagara is not as uniform as it appears from the outside.
 St. Catharines has walkable urban neighbourhoods with strong amenities.
 Port Dalhousie has a village character near the lake that feels nothing like the surrounding area.
 Grimsby’s downtown has a different energy from its newer subdivisions.
-Taking time to explore each community in person before committing to a search area almost always produces better outcomes.
-For first-time buyers navigating this search on a budget, see our first-time home buyer guide for Ontario.
+Lakeview in St. Catharines sits close to Lake Ontario with a character all its own.
+Taking time to explore communities in person before committing almost always produces better outcomes than applying GTA-style price filters from a distance.

 We’ve Seen This Play Out